BrownVince/ECE2112---Exploratory-Data-Analysis/README.md

 * **Most frequently appearing artists in playlists or charts**
 Lastly, in this problem we need to split and explode the artists column again since there are multiple artists present in a single cell then make the splitted column into a dataframe in order to add the columns that contains the different playlists and charts, so we just need to explode the cells and groupby artists and add the total playlists and charts of each artist using the .sum() function.
 Sorting the values to descending order and display only 5, we now get the top 5 artists for playlists and charts.
+Then creating the bargraphs of each playlist and charts to display the top 5 artists using seaborn's bargraph.
 ```
 #Most frequently appearing artists in playlists or charts
 df1 = df